Jinn-T/Jinn-T/README.md

 ### Hi there, I'm Jinn! 👋

-I’m currently training as a full stack developer at Nology and I'm looking forward to launching a career in tech!
+I’m currently training as a full stack developer at Nology.

 Feel free to drop me a message: [LinkedIn - Jinn Tsang](https://www.linkedin.com/in/jinnt/)